StephenRoddy/stephenroddy.github.io/index.md

     <a target="_blank" href="https://doi.org/10.1080/10447318.2024.2429757">Roddy, S. (2024).
 The Design and Formalization of an Embodied Soundscape Sonification Framework.
 International Journal of Human–Computer Interaction.</a>
   </li>
   <li>
-    <a target="_blank" href="/projects/AI_MUS/papers/Roddy and Parmar 2023 pre_print.docx">Roddy, S., & Parmar, R. (2023).
+    <a target="_blank" href="/projects/AI_MUS/papers/Roddy and Parmar 2023 pre_print.pdf">Roddy, S., & Parmar, R. (2023).
 AI/ML in the Sonic Arts - Pitfalls and Pathways.
 Resonance: The Journal of Sound and Culture, 4(4).</a>
   </li>
   <li>
     <a target="_blank" href="https://doi.org/10.1525/res.2023.4.4.409">Roddy, S. (2023).
 Nao Tokui in Conversation with Stephen Roddy (Interview).
 Resonance: The Journal of Sound and Culture, 4(4).</a>